-All US citizens and green card holders who earn a minimum of $10,000 (or just $400 for self-employed individuals) anywhere in the world are required to file a US federal tax return and pay taxes to the IRS, regardless of where in the world they live or their income is generated.
+All US citizens and green card holders whose worldwide income exceeds IRS minimum thresholds are required to file a US federal tax return and pay taxes to the IRS, regardless of where in the world they live, or their income is generated.

 “A non-resident company is taxed on its Australian source income at the same rate as a resident company.” – The Australian Trade and Investment Commission.

 If you are paying income tax to Australia, you still have to file a US tax return, but you can avoid double taxation

 The IRS has several provisions Americans living in Australia can use to avoid getting taxed twice on the same income.
 The two primary ones are the Foreign Earned Income Exclusion, which lets you exclude the first $112,000 of your earned income from US tax, and the Foreign Tax Credit, which gives you US tax credits to offset the tax you’ve already paid in Australia.